 “How was the air?
 Any better?”

 “Worse.
-I went through six carbon packs.
-Was on my last one when I reached home air.”
+I used up six purifier packs.
+Was on my last one when I reached home.”

 Wanda slid a slate over the counter to Casey.
 “You’re due for a replacement rig.
 Take off your harness so I can do inventory.”